Somalia Fast Facts

 January 17, 2013 - For the first time in more than two decades, the United States grants official recognition to the Somali government.

-May 2, 2013 - A report, jointly commissioned by the United Nations Food and Agriculture Organization and the USAID-funded Famine Early Warning Systems Network, shows that 258,000 Somalis died in the famine between October 2010 and April 2012.
+May 2, 2013 - A report, jointly commissioned by the UN Food and Agriculture Organization and the USAID-funded Famine Early Warning Systems Network, shows that 258,000 Somalis died in the famine between October 2010 and April 2012.
 Half of the famine victims were children younger than five.

 June 19, 2013 - An attack on the UN headquarters in Mogadishu leaves at least 14 people dead and 15 others wounded.
 Al-Shabaab claims responsibility for the attack.